divyaran7an/cursor-sdk-gateway/README.md

 [![Downloads](https://img.shields.io/npm/dm/cursor-sdk-gateway.svg)](https://www.npmjs.com/package/cursor-sdk-gateway)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#license)

 The Cursor Agent SDK is great, but every request routes through Cursor's backend and needs a Cursor API key.
-This is a small library that lets you point it at any provider you want, like DeepSeek, Kimi, OpenRouter, Vercel AI Gateway, LiteLLM, vLLM, or any OpenAI-compatible endpoint.
+This is a small library that lets you point it at any OpenAI-compatible provider through the Vercel AI SDK instead.

 Your code keeps using `@cursor/sdk`, the local executor still runs all the tools the same way, and only the model call goes somewhere else.